-A family who has been approved for a transfer will receive a letter providing a housing offer that they must accept or refuse within three (3) business days.
-The acceptance or refusal of the housing offer must be hand-delivered or mailed to the development office.
-If the family rejects the offer, a second offer can be made only for good cause.
+A family who has been approved for a transfer will receive notification providing a housing offer that they must accept or refuse within three (3) business days.
+The acceptance or refusal of the housing offer must be provided to the development office.
 If the resident fails to respond, they will be removed from the transfer list and notified in writing.
+A tenant may not request a transfer for one year after refusal of a suitable unit without good cause.
 Transfer residents, 18 years of age and older, are exempt from pre-admission screening, including credit and criminal background checks.

-In the case of involuntary transfers, tenant shall be required to move into the dwelling unit made available by
+In the case of involuntary transfers, tenant shall be required to move into the dwelling unit made available by MHA.

-MHA.
 Tenant shall be given 15 days' time in which to move following delivery of a transfer notice.
 If tenant refuses to move, MHA may terminate the lease.

-When transferring to a unit that is both public housing and tax credit, the resident's annual recertification month will update to match the tax credit move-in month.
-Non-tax credit units will keep the same recertification month as the original admission date.
+When transferring to a new unit, the resident's annual recertification month will update to match the new move-in month.